sudhamayigunupudi/healthguard-ai-ui/README.md

     "Medium": 0.0038
   }
 }

-Important Note About the Dataset
+## Important Note About the Dataset

 The project uses synthetic data created for demonstration and learning purposes.

 Therefore, model performance on this dataset should not be interpreted as evidence that the system can accurately predict real-world medical risk.

-Future Improvements
+## Future Improvements

 Possible future improvements include:

-Larger and more realistic datasets
+- Larger and more realistic datasets
-Additional machine-learning algorithms
+- Additional machine-learning algorithms
-Better model comparison and validation
+- Better model comparison and validation
-Explainable AI techniques
+- Explainable AI techniques
-Improved feature engineering
+- Improved feature engineering
-Model monitoring
+- Model monitoring
-Cloud deployment
+- Cloud deployment
-Secure authentication
+- Secure authentication
-Database integration
+- Database integration

-Disclaimer
+## Disclaimer

 HealthGuard AI is a student/hackathon learning project.
 It is not intended to diagnose, treat, prevent, or predict any medical condition in real patients.

 All patient information used for development and demonstration is synthetic.

-License
+## License

 This project is intended for educational and hackathon purposes.

-### After pasting

-1. **Ctrl + A** in `README.md`
-2. Delete the old content
-3. Paste everything above
-4. Press **Ctrl + S**
-5. **Don't run any Git commands yet.**

-Then tell me **“saved”**.